hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     *  Train the part you added.
     *  Unfreeze some layers in the base network.
     *  Jointly train both these layers and the part you added.
+### Convnet Visualization
+* Visualize each activation layer helps understand what does each channel learns
+* Visualize convnet filters helps understand how the network express the image by resembling edges, colors and textures, etc.
+* Visualize the heatmap of classes helps understand which part of the image led to the final classification decisions
+* [See examples here][23]

 ## Well Known Datasets
 * [Keras packaged datasets][3]